Halcyon Days: The City in the Sands ARC Opens 7/28. Release Date 8/25. Pre-Order Now

 “You traveled all this way to warn me?”
 He spread his hands in mock surprise.
 “I expected threats, Toren.
 Posturing.
 Perhaps some violence.
 Not sermons.
 Not from your ilk.”

 The grin came naturally.
 It was the one he saved for moments like this, the one that showed too many teeth.
-"Not for my ego, First Altier.
-For my faith."
-He glanced at his Praetori, the imperial elites, already beginning their transformations.
-"And your mistake is thinking the world will burn.
-No, no, only the unworthy will blister."
+“Not for my ego, First Altier, but for my humble faith.”
+He glanced at his Rosari guards, who had begun their transformations.
+“And your mistake is thinking the world will burn.
+No, no, only the unworthy will blister.”

-Toren's two Altiers responded in kind, their stances shifting.
+Toren’s two Altiers readied themselves.
 Lucan could see the blue lines glowing under their skin, crystal flakes flickering on their flesh.
 They were prepared for what was to come.
-Lucan took stock of the battle as his eyes moved past them to the fourth figure standing in the back.
-Unarmed.
-Unremarkable.
-Just a pilot, presumably.
+His eyes moved past them to the fourth figure standing in the back.
+He was unarmed, unremarkable, and appeared to be a pilot.

-Something about him was deeply upsetting.
-The man stood there as if he had all the time in the world.
-The gall to land on his skydeck and act so indifferent.
+Something about him offended Lucan.
+The man had the gall to land on his skydeck and stand there as if he had all the time in the world.

 “Rook.
 Think you can handle the scrawny one?”

 No time to wonder.
-Violence was calling him, and the transformation was the final rite.
-It sang in his blood, and he surrendered to it.
+Violence was calling, and transforming into a Rosari was the final rite.
+It sang in Lucan’s blood, and he surrendered to it.

-The change came through his veins.
-Crimson fur erupted across his body, shrouding his limbs, torso, and head.
-It added mass and pushed his boots to meet the form's digitigrade stance.
-Clawed feet formed beneath that.
-He gripped his suda off his belt, and the liquid metal rose from the hilt to set as a single-edged blade.
+The shroud enveloped his body, adding weight and power to his frame.
+Clawed feet formed beneath him.
+He gripped his suda, and the liquid metal rose from the hilt to set as a single-edged blade.

 Six Rosari against three Altiers and a pilot.
 History said Lucan was far outmatched.
 He liked those odds.
 More for the scholars to write about.

 He swung high, arcing the blade with his full weight.
-Toren sidestepped, and then he wasn't there.
-His katana printed a wet line across Lucan's collarbone.
+Toren sidestepped, and then he wasn’t there.
 The blade arrived first.
-Toren lagged into the space a heartbeat after.
-Static crackled along his arms where the movement left its debt.
+Toren filled the space a heartbeat after.
+A wet line opened across Lucan's collarbone.
+Static crawled along blue crystal scales that flickered out almost as fast as they'd formed.

 Lucan launched another swing.
 Another miss.
 Each one was deliberate.
-He didn't need to hit.
-He just needed to stay close.
+He didn’t need to hit, but needed to stay close.

 Toren circled right, blade extended, hunting a real opening.
 His katana sliced upward, elegant and precise.
-The prince caught it with his forearm and his chin, letting the edge bite into the crimson pelt.
-The pain was sharp and bright and utterly meaningless.
+The prince caught it with his forearm and his chin, letting the blade bite into the crimson pelt.
+The pain was immediate, bright, and utterly meaningless.

 “You’re as predictable as all the rest.”
 Lucan laughed.

-His boots skidded, he shoved forward, and Toren stumbled backward two steps.
-The prince stepped closer, and the air continued to thicken around Toren, weight gathering with each beat.
+His boots skidded, he shoved forward, and Toren stumbled backward.
+The prince pressed closer.
 A rivet head popped and pinged into the wash.

 “You think protecting people is predictable?”
 Toren’s voice was strained now, fighting against the phantom pressure.

-Toren twisted free, somehow, impossibly, and kept his distance.
-Lucan could see crystal scales bloom and dissolve around his legs.
+Toren twisted free, impossibly, and kept his distance.
+Lucan could see crystal scales bloom and dissolve across his body.
 A calculated burst.
 Clever, but an overexertion.
-The accretion drag would fall away like wet canvas.
 Toren was a step past him, deck wash erupting where his feet had been a heartbeat before.
-His blade sliced across the prince's side.
+His blade sliced across the prince’s side.
 The cut was deeper this time, and a darker wetness spread against his pelt.
 Hot metal and ozone cut through the damp air.

-Lucan roared, not in pain.
-Never in pain.
-In joy.
+Lucan roared, not in pain, but in joy.
 In the pure fundamental thrill of life and death.

-He pressed forward, and Toren retreated toward the starboard rail where his two Altiers were engaged with the Praetori.
-As Lucan crowded in, the air thickened again, slowing Toren's movements.
-A wide, deliberate swing.
-A horizontal arc forced Toren to his left.
-The movement was calculated, precise, herding him back against the nearest Altier.
-Toren seemed to be aware of the field and was doing his best to avoid it.
-They were near the railing now, away from where Rook fought the pilot by Toren's transport.
-Toren and his guard fought back-to-back, protecting each other.
+He pressed forward, and Toren retreated toward the starboard rail where his two Altiers were engaged with the Rosari guards.
+Toren’s movements slowed as Lucan drew closer.
+A wide, vertical swing, then a horizontal arc forced Toren to his left.
+The movement was calculated and precise.
+Lucan was herding him back against the nearest Altier.
+Toren appeared to be aware of the field and was doing his best to avoid it.
+They were near the railing now, away from where Rook fought the pilot by the transport.
+Toren and his companion fought back-to-back, protecting each other.

 Compassion.
 Exactly as planned.

 Another swing.
-Toren moved instinctively to shield his companion.
-To protect the weaker fighter.
+Toren moved instinctively to shield the other fighter.
+To protect the weaker one.

 A feint.
 The prince pivoted low, then high.
-His blade drove deep into the Altier guard's back, through cloth and flesh and bone.
+His blade drove deep into the companion’s back, through cloth and flesh and bone.
 The man fell with a sound that was almost a sigh.
 The deck replied with a hollow thud.

-Toren froze.
-Something in his face shifted.
-Pain, guilt, rage, and grief, all of it at once.
-The sight amused the prince, but he didn't care to understand it.
-Didn't care to name it.
+Toren froze and his face shifted: pain, guilt, rage, and grief.
+All of it at once.
+The sight amused the prince.

 The Colossus bellowed somewhere below them, a sound like continents smashing together, and the deck shuddered under their feet.
 Even here, far above the creature, its presence pressed against the world.

-Before he could strike again, before he could drive his blade through Toren's heart and end this, another cry echoed across the deck.
+Before he could strike again, drive his blade through Toren's heart and end this, another cry echoed across the deck.

 Lucan turned.

 Across the skydeck, near the port railing, the pilot stood utterly still.
-His hand rested flat against a leather pack on his back.
-Steam rose from the leather, visible even in the storm.
-Whatever this was, twenty feet away, Rook's shroud had already buckled.
-The transformation collapsed and crystalline fur sloughed like frost in sunlight.
-His human form was already sliding across the slick surface toward the edge.
+His hands rested flat against a leather pack on the small of his back.
+Steam rose from it, visible even in the downpour.
+Whatever the pilot had done, it had buckled Rook's transformation.
+The crystalline fur sloughed like frost in sunlight.
+His human form was sliding across the slick surface toward the open sky.

-Rook's chrome mask caught the crossfire's glow as he tumbled over the edge.
-That mirror sheen, that ridiculous mask.
-It hung for a moment, and then it was gone, swallowed by wind, cloudburst, and distance.
+Rook’s chrome mask caught the glow of the ship’s crossfire as he tumbled over the railing.
+The mirror sheen on that snarling mask hung for a moment, and then it vanished.
+It was swallowed by wind, cloudburst, and the fall.

 Rook was gone with it.

-"After him!"
-Toren shouted before lifting the fallen Altier with surprising care.
-The pilot vaulted into the transport, hand still on that pack.
-Toren followed with the body.
-The surviving Altier broke from the Praetori and jumped over the edge after them.
+“After him!”
+Toren shouted before lifting the fallen companion with surprising care.
+The pilot vaulted into the transport and kicked it over the edge.
+Toren followed over the railing with the body.
+The surviving Altier broke free and jumped after them.

-Lucan charged forward, claws scraping against the wet deck, but they were already gone, swallowed by the storm below.
+Lucan charged forward, claws scraping against the wet deck, but they had vanished, hidden by the twilight and tempest.

 He slammed his fist into the railing.
 The metal collapsed beneath the blow.

-A beat passed as he stared into the storm, then at their works.
+A beat passed as he stared into the deluge, then at their works.
 The Colossus still fought, which meant the day was not lost.
-One of his guards approached cautiously.
+One of his guards reverted and approached cautiously.

 “Your orders, Prince?”

 He turned slowly, meeting her eyes.
 She was young.
-Probably joined the Praetori thinking it was just an honor, not a sacrifice.
+Probably joined the guard thinking it was an honor, not a sacrifice.
 She would learn.

 “Pursue them.
 Retrieve Rook’s body from wherever it fell.
 Bring it back to me.”

 Her face went pale.
 She understood what that meant.
 Not the fall.
-She could survive that.
-Rosari could survive a terminal impact.
-No, she saw the storm below, the Colossus raging, and the chaos of war spreading across Iveria.
-Rook's corpse was already lost to wind and distance, and that's if the pilot hadn't reached it before it hit the ground.
-This was an impossible task in an active battlefield.
+A Rosari could survive a terminal impact.
+No, she saw the scene below, the Colossus raging, and the chaos of war spreading across the countryside.
+Rook’s corpse was lost to the carnage.
+That was if the pilot hadn’t reached it before it hit the ground.
+This was an impossible task on an active battlefield.
 Lucan did not care.
-His need for violence had not been quenched.
+His need for violence had not been satisfied.

-She saluted, because that was what the faithful did, and leapt into the growing darkness of the night sky.
+She saluted, because that was what the faithful did, and vaulted into the growing darkness of the night sky.

 “The rest of you,” he said to the remaining guards.
 “Go with her.
 Follow them into the afterlife, if you must.”

-Without hesitation, they leapt over the railing one by one, dropping into the storm below.
+Without hesitation, they leapt over the railing one by one, dropping into the turmoil.

 Lucan stood alone on the deck.
-It should have tasted like victory.
+It was not meant to go this way.
 The Colossus had risen.
 White Hill was destroyed.
 The beginning of his new world, his new order, his devotion made manifest in crystal and blue flesh.
-Yet Toren had escaped, Rook was gone, and something that should have felt like triumph sat bitter in his mouth.
+Yet Toren had escaped, Rook was dead, and a day that should have been triumph sat bitter in his mouth.

 No. That wasn’t how it would be written.
 He would tell the scholars a different story.
 He would tell them Rook sacrificed himself to the cause.
 Together, they had pushed back the Iverian heretics and secured a great victory for the faithful.
 That version was cleaner.
 Simpler.
 True in the ways that mattered.

 After all, this was not a defeat.
 The divine could only ever be delayed, never denied.
-Any doubt in that had been washed away by the storm.
+The storm had washed away any doubt of that.

 Feedback Truly Helps - Take 5 Minutes to Share